But is one better than the other? Are the optimization processes for both similar? What about A/B testing?

 This report will essentially tell you how you compare to the competition.
 Of course, you can do some manual recon as well.

-Another good idea?
-Be sure you’re testing the offer, not just the ad copy.
+Here’s another best practice: Be sure you’re testing the offer, not just the ad copy.
 If everyone else is offering a free demo, offer a better value.
 Or just try offering a different value to stand out.

 As Igor Belogolovsky of Clever Zebo explains, it’s all about creating a process and working through it (sounds familiar, right?)…